 But tracking is only the start.
 What matters most is the relationship.
 How are you communicating and engaging with your best clients?
 At the end of the day, the thing that your customers want more than anything else is to feel appreciated.
 Put in the effort, or lose your customers.

 If you are struggling to get your customers through the door or online to your website then there may be something amiss with your marketing strategies.
 If this is the case then you need to sit down and rethink what you can do to entice them in.
 Of course, it is not just about getting customers and clients through the door.
 You also need them to spend some money so that it gives you something to work towards.
 Using something like a Google Ad Agency can improve your ROI on attracting new customers.
 Not only that, you'll likely have some returning customers as well from that investment.

 Finally, your team matters.
 Whether they are contractors that work VERY part time or they're full time, fully-vested employees, your team makes your business go 'round.
 From data entry to customer support, from social media management to marketing, operations, or admin, your team makes your load lighter.
 Without them, you'd be back to doing #AllTheThings, so it's important to acknowledge their work on behalf of your company.

 Each of these essentials effects the others in a business ecosystem of sorts.
 A quality team gets better results, which improves customer happiness and improves revenue.
 When all three are at their best, you've got a leg up in business.
 When even one of these essentials is flailing, your business struggles to survive.
 Track how you're doing in each of these areas and make changes as you go to keep things optimized.
 Need help?
-Join us in the Creative Freedom Incubator, or jump into the free Rising Tide learning library to start laying your strong foundation today.
+Join us in the free Rising Tide learning library to start laying your strong foundation today.